 Singapore Airlines recognizes that each innovation has a relatively short life span.
 Once other airlines adopt it, it is no longer considered “innovative”.
 Therefore, SIA continues to invest heavily in R&D, innovation and technology as an integrated part of the business strategy to further differentiate itself.
 This includes the setup of Krislab in 2019, which is Singapore Airlines’ new digital innovation lab.
 The purpose of Krislab is in line with Singapore Airline’s Digital Innovation Blueprint to develop and nurture the digital aviation and travel technology community.
 This initiative also acts as a collaborative work-space for SIA employees to innovate ideas amongst themselves, or with external partners to enable the airline to innovate on the digital front.

 Singapore Airlines also believes in eco-efficiency from the ground up.
 It was the first airlines globally to fly the Airbus A380, one of the world’s most eco-efficient aircraft.
-It has also placed firm orders for the Airbus A350-900 and Boeing 787-10, which are made from lightweight carbon composites which are more fuel-efficient.
+It has also placed firm orders for the Airbus A350-900, Boeing 787-10 and Boeing 777-9, which are made from lightweight carbon composites which are more fuel-efficient.

 In addition, Singapore Airlines also gives back to society in various other ways, including sponsoring arts, education and sports institutions and initiatives.